KeybeAI/keybe-abandoned-cart/readme.txt

 What is Keybe?

 Keybe is a smart chat.
 It allows you to have a chat with your customers in WhatsApp, Facebook Messenger, Instagram, Telegram, and more.
 It also allows you to have a chat with your customers in your website.

+You can find the legal terms and conditions here: https://keybe.ai/legales